Are you wondering if you could work out before 6 weeks postpartum?

 - Now, focus on sucking in your belly to flatten the curve so that your back makes contact with the floor.

 - At the same time, allow your tail bone to rotate up towards the sky.

 - Hold this position for 5 seconds.

 Standing Hip Extensions

-The last exercise that is safe to perform before 6 weeks postpartum is the standing hip extension.
-It is amazing for strengthening your booty, (which becomes weak and deactivated during pregnancy- check out How To Get My Bum Back Postpartum to learn more.)
+The last safe exercise to perform before 6 weeks postpartum is the standing hip extension.
+It is fantastic for strengthening your booty (which becomes weak and deactivated during pregnancy- check out How To Get My Bum Back Postpartum to learn more.)

 This exercise can be performed with one of the postpartum trainer resistance bands for increased difficulty.